prisma/prisma/README.md

 ### 5. Evolve your database and Photon JS database client

 As you build your app, you'll likely migrate your database to implement new features.
-Depending on how you obtained your [initial data model](#2-define-initial-data-model) and whethere you're using [Lift](https://github.com/prisma/lift), there might be two ways for evolving your application going forward.
+Depending on how you obtained your [initial data model](#2-define-initial-data-model) and whether or not you're using [Lift](https://github.com/prisma/lift), there might be two ways for evolving your application going forward.

 #### Option A: Without Lift